-To work with established-rural industry groups to develop and implement sustainable land management programmes.
+To work with rural industry groups to develop and implement sustainable land management programmes.
 The initial focus will be on viticulture, pastoral farming (especially dairy and beef farming), arable farming and forestry, but may extend to other rural activities if the need arises.

-Encouraging group members to practice use nutrient budgetsing (with the exception of the forestry industry) as a way of understanding the nutrient cycling, inputs and losses from their activities will be a priority.
+Encouraging group members to use nutrient budgets as a way of understanding the nutrient cycling, inputs and losses from their activities will be a priority.